 - LeadingAge Maryland

-Our partner, Diane D’Aiutolo, served as Maryland State Representative to Defense Research Institute and as president of the Maryland Defense Counsel.
+Our managing partner, Diane D’Aiutolo, served as Maryland State Representative to Defense Research Institute and as president of the Maryland Defense Counsel.
 She is currently a member of the International Association of Defense Counsel, a preeminent, invitation-only organization of lawyers providing litigation services and counsel to corporations and insurers throughout the world.

 Through her involvement in a variety of non-profit organizations, our partner, Ferrier Stillman, advocates for health care, long term care, and senior housing providers.
 She currently serves on the Board of Trustees of the Center for Healthy Maryland (a part of Med-Chi), and she serves LifeSpan Network as a member of its Legislative and Regulatory Policy Committee.